harv-lafradez/harv-lafradez.github.io/essays/javascript-is-that-girl-of-programming-languages.md

 ---
 layout: essay
 type: essay
-title: "JavaScript is "That Girl" of Programming Languages"
+title: "JavaScript is \"That Girl\" of Programming Languages"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-31
 published: true